amstache/sveltekit-iots-forms/README.md

 import { validateForm } from '$lib/server';
 import type { Actions, PageServerLoad } from './$types';
 import { fail } from '@sveltejs/kit';
-import * as T from 'io-ts';
-import { PathReporter } from 'io-ts/PathReporter';

-// This is an example from the io-ts docs. interface PositiveBrand {
-	readonly Positive: unique symbol;
-}

-const Positive = t.brand(
-	t.number, // a codec representing the type to be refined (n): n is t.Branded<number, PositiveBrand> => 0 < n, // a custom type guard using the build-in helper `Branded` 'Positive' // the name must match the readonly field in the brand );
-type Positive = t.TypeOf<typeof Positive>;
-const SomeInputCodec = T.type({
-	delay: Positive
-});
-type SomeInput = T.TypeOf<typeof SomeInputCodec>;

 export const actions = {
 	default: async (event) => {